 - Study Abroad.
 Now these definitely have a time limit, and you generally will be returning to school the following semester.
 Store your belongings close by for your return and then travel without worrying.

 - Homeward Bound.
 Going home for the summer or for any break is always a relaxing pause from the chaos that is college.
 But what happens when you live 4 hours away by plane?
 Don’t bother with the hassle of packing everything up and shipping or trucking it back.
-You will actually save money by looking for cheap storage nearby and renting until school starts again.
+You will actually save money by looking for cheap student storage nearby and renting until school starts again.

 - Small Apartments.
 College housing is famous for packing as much as possible into as little as possible.
 You might move into an apartment that already has a TV or doesn’t have enough space for that mini-fridge you have.
 If you don’t want to sell/give away what doesn’t fit, consider storage.
-You might have better luck at the next apartment.

 What Items Can You Store?